 - DAP involves teachers meeting young children where they are (by stage of development,) both as individuals and as part of a group; and helping each child meet challenging and achievable learning goals.

-Our Curriculum Builds Mindful, Heartful and Resilient Kids3
+Our Programs Build Mindful, Heartful and Resilient Kids3

 Mindfulness is a moment-by-moment awareness of our thoughts, emotions, sensations and surrounding environment.

 Heartfulness is the intentional nurturing of positive mind states such as kindness and compassion.

 Resilience is “the ability to recover from fumbles and outright mistakes and bounce back.”
 The resilient child has somehow learned to pick him or herself up and keep going.

 “When you asked me what I did in school today and I say, ‘I just played.’